BeAShaper/appearance-scanner/README.md

 The marker cylinder's diameter is 10cm, so we set `REAL_L` to 100.

-run `generate_texture/texgen.bat` to output view information of all registrated cameras
+run `generate_texture/texgen.bat` to output view information of all registrated cameras.

 ### 5. Gather data